Now Reading

 Credit © Archiv Deutsches Uhrenmuseum Glashütte

-A watch museum of its own, supported by the Swatch Group
+A watch museum donated by the Swatch Group

 To learn more about the truly moving history of watchmaking in Glashütte, you should really make the effort to visit the watch museum a few minutes’ walk from the Glashütte Original manufacture, which was donated by none other than Glashütte Original under the leadership of the Swatch Group and the city.
-Incidentally, one of the country’s most important watchmaking schools is still located in the same building today.
+Incidentally, the same building still houses the company’s own watchmaking school, one of the most important in the country.

 Credit © Archiv Deutsches Uhrenmuseum Glashütte